;

 Protein 6.1

-Years ago, a British born friend introduced me to tea cakes during our weekly get-togethers that we organized as play dates for our toddlers.
-While the kiddos played, we visited, studying the bible and nibbling on, you guessed it, wonderfully delicious homemade tea cake while sipping tea from our Corelle teacups with saucers.
+Years ago, a British-born friend introduced me to tea cakes during our weekly play dates for our toddlers.
+While the kiddos played, we visited, studied our Bibles, and nibbled on—you guessed it—wonderfully delicious homemade tea cake while sipping English Breakfast tea from our Corelle teacups with saucers.

 Corelle Teacup

-As my friend explained, tea cake in the U.S. is a loosely used term that encompasses just about anything from southern cake-like cookies to moist-textured sweetbreads, and loaf-style cakes served alongside tea.
-But in Britain, where her family and tea cake originated, her modern version was a dense-textured dessert cake that was seldom iced.
-She made it with rich ingredients like butter, eggs, and chocolate, or fruits and spices – and, as the name implies, it, of course, is traditionally served with afternoon tea.
+However, in Britain, where her family and tea cake originated, her modern version was a dense-textured dessert cake seldom iced.
+She made it with rich ingredients like butter, eggs, and chocolate, or fruits and spices—and, as the name implies, it is traditionally served with afternoon tea.

 I instantly became a fan.

-Following my diagnosis with the celiac disease, naturally, wheat-flour free dessert recipes began integrating their way into my kitchen.
-After specifically exploring flourless baking, the idea hit me that it’s often easier altogether to make desserts that don’t call for any wheat flour at all compared to those that incorporate a gluten-free flour substitute.
+Following my diagnosis of celiac disease, I naturally began incorporating dessert recipes free from wheat flour into my kitchen.
+After exploring flourless baking, I realized that it’s often easier to make desserts that don’t call for wheat flour than those that incorporate a gluten-free flour substitute.

-After extensive experimentation, I will tell you that although flourless baking may at times seem daunting, it needn’t be.
-Nuts, egg whites (and yolks) fresh fruit, and good chocolate are your allies here.
+After extensive experimentation, I can tell you that flourless baking may sometimes seem daunting, but it needn’t be.
+Your allies include nuts, egg whites (and yolks), fresh fruit, and good chocolate.

 Okay, maybe that’s the culinary geek in me speaking.

-But seriously, when it comes to achieving wonderful cakes without flour, the very first thing to remember is to bring your egg whites to room temperature for at least 20 minutes before using them, as this will result in producing a higher volume when beaten.
+But seriously, when it comes to achieving beautiful cakes without flour, the first thing to remember is to bring your egg whites to room temperature.
+Letting them sit for at least 20 minutes before using them will increase their volume when they’re beaten.

-So, while bringing your egg whites to room temperature IS tremendously helpful.
-And while using ground nuts (all-important as they are), are rather noteworthy, you also need to know that my efforts do not always produce flawless bound-together picture-perfect desserts.
+So, bringing your egg whites to room temperature IS tremendously helpful.
+And while using ground nuts (all-important as they are) is noteworthy, you also need to know that my efforts do not always produce flawless, bound-together, picture-perfect desserts.

 Be warned, if you’re a perfectionist, you may want to stop reading and disregard this recipe altogether, but I’d encourage you to stick with me.